EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Why Choose EPC Group for Power BI API Integration

 We do not just connect to APIs.
 We architect solutions that are secure, scalable, and maintainable.
 This includes implementing service principal governance, building monitoring dashboards for API usage and performance, and designing fallback strategies for when the API is unavailable.
-As a Microsoft Gold Partner, we have direct access to Microsoft engineering resources when complex issues arise.
+As a former Microsoft Gold Partner (2003–2022, the oldest in North America) and current Microsoft Solutions Partner, we have direct access to Microsoft engineering resources when complex issues arise.

 Need Power BI API Integration?